Slab Reinforcement Details: One-Way, Two-Way & Cantilever Slab Guide

 In simple terms:

-📌 Slab reinforcement is the steel skeleton inside the slab that handles tension and prevents cracks and failures.
+Slab reinforcement acts as the steel skeleton inside the slab, resisting tensile forces and controlling cracks and structural failures.

 1. One-Way Slab Reinforcement